Retrospective Sparse Attention for Efficient Long-Context Generation: Introduction

-In this paper, we propose a novel KV cache \textit{update} technique, called \textbf{Retro}spective Sparse \textbf{Attention} (\textbf{RetroAttention}), which enhances approximated attention for past Queries by leveraging future KV entries arriving in subsequent decoding steps (see Fig.~\ref{fig:introduction}(a)).
-To implement this, we allocate a lightweight \textit{output cache} that stores the attention outputs of past Queries.
+In this paper, we propose a novel KV cache \textit{update} technique, called \textbf{Retro}spective Sparse \textbf{Attention} (\textbf{RetroAttention}), which enhances approximated attention for past Queries by leveraging future KV entries arriving in subsequent decoding steps (see Figure~\ref{fig:introduction}(a)).
+RetroAttention builds on a query-aware non-eviction KV selection scheme, where the model assumes that some relevant KV entries may not be observable at the time a Query is processed but can be loaded later during decoding.
+To efficiently leverage this behavior, we allocate a lightweight \textit{output cache} that stores the attention outputs of past Queries.
 As new KV entries arrive in subsequent steps, we retrospectively compute additional attention outputs for past Queries to update their previous outputs in the cache.
 This process effectively compensates for errors in the initial attention outputs, thereby improving the quality of KV representations passed to deeper layers.
 Consequently, each Query benefits from exposure to more KV entries than the static cache budget would allow, without extra KV memory traffic.
-The key contributions of this work are as follows:
+Our key contributions are as follows: